Randwarf/StellarisUnityLore/Kwerdan Lore/Glass-shaper.md

 These glass-shaper guilds pushed for strict standards regarding what can be considered a professional work of glass worthy of selling to the [[Desert-Weavers]] - the produced items were supposed to contain intricate designs while maintaining the structural integrity.
 After all, anyone smart enough to light a fire was able to mould their own tools, but only true professionals could make them both strong and beautiful.

-When it came to jewellery

-Nowadays glass-shaper doesn't necessary mean the craftsman deal with glass
+Nowadays glass-shaper doesn't necessary mean the craftsman deals with glass products, it could be anything from plastic and electronics to gems and alloys.
+Nevertheless, the same high standards of quality have been preserved.